tominardi/pyboondmanager/docs/pages/api.md

 This page contains the available endpoints and the returned values.

-All classes inherits from BaseClient.
+All classes inherit from BaseClient.

 ```{eval-rst}
 .. automodule:: boondmanager.api.base